-Early Orthodontic Treatment is Best for Certain Conditions
+Early Orthodontic Care is Best for Certain Conditions

 If a child has conditions that are better treated when the patient is younger, the typical recommendation is for two-phase treatment, with the second phase happening when the child is older and the remaining teeth have come in.
 There are four major things an orthodontist will take into consideration during the initial exam.